Réunion: Status

-Réunion is an Overseas department and region of France (known in French as a Département et Région d'Outre-Mer, DROM) governed by Article 73 of the Constitution of France, under which the laws and regulations are applicable as of right, as in metropolitan France.
+Réunion is an overseas department and region of France (known in French as a département et région d'outre-mer, DROM) governed by article 73 of the Constitution of France, under which the laws and regulations are applicable as of right, as in metropolitan France.

 Thus, Réunion has a regional council and a departmental council.
 These territorial entities have the same general powers as the departments and regions of metropolitan France, albeit with some adaptations.
-Article 73 of the Constitution provides for the possibility of replacing the region and the department by a single territorial entity, but, unlike French Guiana or Martinique, there are currently no plans to do so.
-Unlike the other DROMs, the Constitution explicitly excludes Réunion from the possibility of receiving authorization from Parliament to set certain rules itself, either by law or by the national executive.
-The State is represented in Réunion by a prefect.
-The territory is divided into four districts (Saint-Benoît, Saint-Denis, Saint-Paul and Saint-Pierre).
+Article 73 of the constitution provides for the possibility of replacing the region and the department by a single territorial entity, but, unlike French Guiana or Martinique, there are currently no plans to do so.
+Unlike the other DROMs, the constitution explicitly excludes Réunion from the possibility of receiving authorization from Parliament to set certain rules itself, either by law or by the national executive.
+The state is represented in Réunion by a prefect.
+The territory is divided into four districts (Saint-Benoît, Saint-Denis, Saint-Paul, and Saint-Pierre).
 Réunion has 24 municipalities organized into 5 agglomeration communities.
-From the point of view of the European Union, Réunion is considered an "outermost region.”
+From the point of view of the European Union, Réunion is considered an "outermost region".

 Geopolitics

 The positioning of Réunion Island has given it a more or less important strategic role depending on the period.

-Already at the time of the India Route or Route des Indes, Réunion was a French possession located between Cape Town and the Indian trading posts, although far from the Mozambique Channel. Île de Bourbon (its name under the Ancien Régime) was not, however, the preferred position for trade and military.
-Governor Labourdonnais claimed that Île de France (Mauritius) was a land of opportunity, thanks to its topography and the presence of two natural harbours.
-He intended Île de Bourbon to be a depot or an emergency base for Île de France.
+Already at the time of the India Route or Route des Indes, Réunion was a French possession located between Cape Town and the Indian trading posts, although far from the Mozambique Channel.
+Isle Bourbon (its name under the Ancien Régime) was not, however, the preferred position for trade and military.
+Governor Labourdonnais claimed that the Isle de France was a land of opportunity, thanks to its topography and the presence of two natural harbours.
+He intended Isle Bourbon to be a depot or an emergency base for Isle de France.

 The opening of the Suez Canal diverted much of the maritime traffic from the southern Indian Ocean and reduced the strategic importance of the island.
 This decline is confirmed by the importance given to Madagascar, which was later colonized.